 This is particularly true for birds because they are masters at hiding all signs of illness and won’t let on they’re ill until they’re seriously sick and physically unable to hide it any longer.

-Additionally, some more subtle signs of illness include perching in different places, hiding, changes in droppings and eating or drinking habits.
+Additionally, some more subtle signs of illness include perching in different places, hiding, changes in droppings, looking dirty, and unkempt and eating or drinking habits.

 Those are the main symptoms I would watch for to know if a bird is ill and at risk of dying.
 The worse the symptoms are, the more likely it is that the bird will die without medical help.